Sun Tzu — Writer of the Art of War

 However, King He Lv wondered that without real battlefield experiences, whether Sun Tzu was more than just a theorist.
-Hence, he organized a few hundreds of concubines and maids in his palace, and asked Sun Tzu to train them into an army.
+Hence, he organized a few hundreds of concubines and maids in his palace and asked Sun Tzu to train them into an army.

 Within a few days, surprisingly, Sun Tzu turned those delicate and inattentive women into a troop with combat effectiveness.

-Afterwards, Sun Tzu was nominated as the commander of Kingdom Wu.
+Afterward, Sun Tzu was nominated as the commander of Kingdom Wu.

 Unearthed Bronze Wine Scoop (Dou) of the Kingdom Chu — Jingzhou Museum (Photo by Dongmaiying)